GoogleCloudPlatform/pastures-poc-toolkit/README.md

 <!-- x-release-please-end -->
 ## Quickstart

-**Note: We recommend running this quickstart from a Cloud Shell environment**
+We recommend running this quickstart from a Cloud Shell environment.

 1. Configure your local Pastures environment by:
     - Defining a prefix for resource naming